What Is a Safe Transmission Temperature When Towing?

 A man working on his transmission

-If you don’t already know how to properly monitor your transmission temperature, you’re in the right place to learn.
-Check out these helpful answers, and make your next tow a smooth and safe ride.
+If you don’t already know how to properly monitor your transmission temperature, you’re in the right place.
+Check out these helpful answers, and make your next tow a smooth and safe ride!

 Why Is Transmission Temperature Important?